nathan-hello/use-join-hook/README.md

 Any joins with `{log: true}` will overwrite this setting.

 You can also give a function to `joinParams.logger` that will be called whenever useJoin sends to or receives from the Control Processor.
-This custom function is given an object, as described in the `JoinParams["logger"]` type.
+This custom function is given an object, as described in the `LogFunction` type.

 If you return a string, it will be put into a `console.log`.
 If you return nothing, we presume you want to handle your own logging.